-- If the light is ON, go here if you cannot see the video from your Roku player on the TV.
+- If the light is ON, learn what to do if you cannot see the video from your Roku player on the TV.

 - If there is a SOLID RED LIGHT, then your Roku player may be overheating

-- If there is a FLASHING RED light, then your Roku player has insufficient power.
+- If there is a FLASHING RED light, then your Roku player is getting insufficient power.

 * Some models not available in all countries.

-- Check that the power adapter is securely connected to the Roku player and the wall power outlet.
+- Remove and reattach the power adapter making sure it is securely and firmly connected to the Roku player and the wall power outlet.

-- It is possible that the light is not functional, follow the steps in this article if you cannot see the video from your Roku player on the TV.
+- In the rare case that the light on your Roku player may not be functional, learn what to check if you cannot see the video from your Roku player on the TV.

 If you have a Roku player or Roku Streaming Stick connected to the USB port on your TV:

-- Make sure that the USB cable is securely connected to the TV and the power connector on your Roku streaming player.
+- Remove and reattach the USB cable making sure it is securely and firmly connected to the TV and the power connector on your Roku streaming player.